michaela10c/connectome-fidelity/README.md

 polarity (ON vs OFF pairs), dissimilarities are large and nearly uniform at ~0.099–0.103 — the network represents ON and OFF edges as geometrically distinct populations regardless of direction.
 This block structure is consistent with the known segregation of the fly visual system into ON (T4) and OFF (T5) pathways.
-Within-ensemble consistency is high: mean pairwise RDM correlation = 0.850 ± 0.057, slightly exceeding the Experiment 1 ON-only result (0.838 ± 0.078), consistent with polarity being a stronger organizer of representational geometry than direction alone.
+Within-ensemble consistency is high at both n=10 (r = 0.850 ± 0.057) and n=50 (r = 0.838 ± 0.059), notably higher and tighter than the n=50 ON-only result (r = 0.721 ± 0.150), consistent with polarity being a stronger organizer of representational geometry than direction alone.

 #### Dynamic Instability
 Under the full Shiu-style shuffle at n=10 (matched-instability approach), 5 of 10 random